 We discussed with the dentist how information to deliver safe care and treatment was handled and recorded.
-We looked at a sample of dental care records to confirm our findings and noted that individual records were written and managed in a way that kept patients safe.
+We looked at some dental care records to confirm our findings and noted that individual records were written and managed in a way that kept patients safe.
 Dental care records we saw were complete, legible, were kept securely and complied with General Data Protection Regulation (GDPR) requirements.
-A poster in the waiting room explained what GDPR was and signposted patients to where they could get further information.